Your Attack Surface Problem Is Really an Asset Management Problem

 Only by doing this can you know what you need to secure, and then secure it.

 At Expanse, we collect petabytes of active and passive information about every device and service on the public Internet to help organizations protect their assets in a way no other security service can match.
-Our products – Edge Expander and Edge Behavior can help you tackle all four of the steps we’ve outlined above to protect your organization and reduce your network’s attack surface.
+Our products Expander and Behavior can help you tackle all four of the steps we’ve outlined above to protect your organization and reduce your network’s attack surface.
 You can click here to receive a free sample report and see what we can find on your network today.